taehoonlee/tensornets/README.md

 ## Performances

+### Image classification

-- The top-k errors were obtained with TensorNets and may slightly differ from the original ones.
+- The top-k errors were obtained with TensorNets on **ImageNet validation set** and may slightly differ from the original ones.
 The crop size is 224x224 for all but 331x331 for NASNetAlarge, 299x299 for Inception3,4,ResNet2, and ResNet50-152v2.
   * Top-1: single center crop, top-1 error
   * Top-5: single center crop, top-5 error
   * 10-5: ten crops (1 center + 4 corners and those mirrored ones), top-5 error